RafaelB13/di-react-example/README.md

-# Example React with TypeScript, Vite, and Dependency Injection
+# React with TypeScript, Vite, and Dependency Injection

 This application uses **React**, **TypeScript**, and **Vite**.
 To better organize imports, **aliases** have been configured in both `tsconfig.app.json` and `vite.config.ts`.